dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1009: Conflict escalation leads to severe societal impacts.
+### T1009: Conflict effects include loss of lives and destabilization.

 |Support|
 |---|